platformsh/platformsh-docs/docs/src/languages/nodejs/nvm.md

 description: See how to manage different Node.js versions in your Platform.sh containers.
 ---

-You may have instances where you need to use a specific version of Node.js that isn't available as a Platform.sh container.
+You may have instances where you need to use a specific version of Node.js that isn't available in an application container.
 For example, a container might have a long-term support version, while you want the latest version.
 Or you want to use specific Node.js version inside a container for another language, such as PHP.